ABOUT

 Fabiola Fernández Guerra Carrillo

-Director / 11.11 Cambio Social
+Founder / 11.11 Cambio Social

-Fabiola Fernández Guerra Carrillo is a Mexican, mestizo and white woman, researcher and lecturer on issues of gender, racism, and discrimination, and social communicator.
-She is the founder and director of the communication agency 11.11 Cambio Social, founding partner of Comparte una Ola A.C., member of the COPERA target collective: _blank and the REIR Network.
+She is the founder of the communication agency 11.11 Cambio Social, founding partner of Comparte una Ola A.C., member of the COPERA collective and member of the Latin American Reflection Network on Children and Youth, Red REIR.

 Wilson Borja